chef-boneyard/audit/README.md

 #### Multiple Reporters

 To enable multiple reporters, simply define multiple reporters with all the necessary information for each one.
-For example, to report to chef-compliance and write to json file on disk:
+For example, to report to Chef Automate and write to json file on disk:

 ```ruby
 default['audit']['reporter'] = ['chef-server-automate', 'json-file']